josharsh/mcp-server-boilerplate/README.md

-# MCP Server Boilerplate (Python)
+# MCP Base

-A production-ready, extensible boilerplate for building Model Context Protocol (MCP) servers in **Python**.
-This template is designed to help you rapidly create, extend, and deploy MCP servers that expose tools, prompts, and resources to LLMs and agentic clients.
+A solid, foundational starting point for MCP projects.
+MCP Base is a production-ready, extensible template for building Model Context Protocol (MCP) servers in **Python**.
+Rapidly create, extend, and deploy MCP servers that expose tools, prompts, and resources to LLMs and agentic clients.

 ---

 ## 🚀 What is This?

-This is a **Python boilerplate**—not a specific server implementation.
+This is a **Python starter base**—not a specific server implementation.
 It provides a modular, well-documented foundation for building your own MCP servers in Python, supporting multiple transport layers (STDIO, SSE, HTTP, etc.), and demonstrating best practices for security, extensibility, and maintainability.

 ---